 Choosing a Data Backup Model

 We noted earlier the three potential outcomes when evaluating LTO versus cloud storage for data backup: switching to cloud storage, staying with LTO, or using a hybrid LTO/cloud storage solution.
-Here’s a look at each.
+Let’s explore each option.

 Switching to Cloud Storage

-As the existing data is being transferred to Backblaze, you’ll want to select a product or service to move your daily generated information to the cloud on a regular basis.
-Backblaze has a number of integration partners that perform data backup services to Backblaze B2.
+As the existing data is being transferred to Backblaze B2, you’ll want to select a product or service to move your daily generated information to the cloud regularly.
+Backblaze has several integration partners that perform data backup services to Backblaze B2.
 You have many options and can choose the best software that fits your needs.

 Staying with LTO